aihoque2/blackbird_walking/realtime_ws/src/blackbird_ros2/README.md

 ### PosePublisher
-Extract pose information from the blackbird entity, as calculated in the Gazebo simulation.
+Extract pose information from the blackbird entity, as calculated in the Gazebo simulation. it is returned in the form of a Float64MultiArray

 ![blackbird in gazebo simulation](images/blackbird_gz.png)